ChaoningZhang/MobileSAM/README.md

 </p>

 ## Citing our MobileSAM
-If you use MobileSAM in your research, please use the following BibTeX entry.
+If you use MobileSAM in your research, please use the following BibTeX entry. :mega: Thank you!

 ```bibtex
 @article{zhang2023faster,